WiktoriaZielinska/Adaptive-Mesh-Refinement/Parameter Exercises/Adaptive Mesh Refinement/README.md

-1. Welcome to the parameter exercise on adaptive mesh refinement!
+# Welcome to the parameter exercise on adaptive mesh refinement!

+## Steps 1 - 4: Terminal Setup and File Structure

-2. Open your terminal back up.
+### Step 1: Open your terminal back up.
 You should see something like this:

 ![image](https://github.com/user-attachments/assets/7a4e1067-bbce-4330-ba20-01835b96fa13)